Solera: Solera process

 No container is ever completely drained, so some of the earlier product always remains in each container.
 This remnant diminishes to a tiny level, but there can be significant traces of product much older than the average, depending on the transfer fraction.
 In theory traces of the very first product placed in the solera may be present even after 50 or more cycles.
 (Note: Some of the oldest soleras may be of the order of a hundred or more years old.
 In this case it is mathematically unlikely that even a few molecules of the earliest wines would be present, unless the transfer fraction is impractically infinitesimal.)
-In Andalusia, Spain, the latest regulations for labeling require careful labeling and record-keeping, usually via computer, allowing the winemaker or regulator to easily access the average age of each container, which depends not only on the refreshment interval and number of scales, but also the relative volumes that are chosen for the refreshment process—a larger refreshment and final removal for bottling will result in a younger average age (see Aging).
+In Andalusia, Spain, the latest regulations for labeling require careful labeling and record-keeping, usually via computer, allowing the winemaker or regulator to easily determine the average age of each container, which depends not only on the refreshment interval and number of scales, but also the relative volumes that are chosen for the refreshment process—a larger refreshment and final removal for bottling will result in a younger average age (see Aging).
 The upper quality levels implied by the labeling system require the bottled wine to be greater in age than the regulatory requirements.
 (Note: for Sherries, there is a body called Consejo Regulador responsible for overseeing this system, and the age requirements are as shown here.)